jas-/comm.js/README.md

 * `url`: If not specified the current page location is used
 * `method`: The method to use (post, put, delete etc)
 * `data`: The data to be processed
+* `timeout`: Timeout value for retries
+* `interval`: Interval to use for retrying send upon connection termination
 * `callback`: If you wish to perform additional operations with returned data
 * `precallback`: Here you can perform some pre-processing if need be
 * `errcallback`: Handle errors with this callback